JJKW1984/azure-devops-extension-tag-manager/README.md

 This sample adds a "Sample WorkItem Open" hub to the Boards hub group to show how to interact with the `IWorkItemFormNavigationService` service.
 It gives UI for you to open an existing work item (by id) or open the work item form for a new work item (by work item type).
 Either of these options open a dialog in the host frame.

+## Tag Management

+This sample adds a "Tag Manager Hub" to the `Work` hub group to show how to manage tags in Azure DevOps.
+It provides a paginated list of tags, filtered by a string, and allows users to rename, merge, and delete tags.

+## Project Settings Menu

+This sample adds a "Project Settings Menu" to the `Project Settings` hub group to show how to set permissions (Read, Update, Merge, Delete) for specific permission groups.

 # References

 The full set of documentation for developing extensions can be found at [https://docs.microsoft.com/en-us/azure/devops/extend](https://docs.microsoft.com/en-us/azure/devops/extend/?view=vsts).